Vortitron/MiniDisplay/esphome/FrontPath/README.md

 3. **Pin Usage**:
    - GPIO20/21: Sensor 1 (UART0)
-   - GPIO8/9: Sensor 2 (UART1)
+   - GPIO6/7: Sensor 2 (UART1)
-   - These pins are now dedicated to the sensors and cannot be used for other purposes.
+   - GPIO0: TEMT6000 light sensor (ADC)
+   - GPIO8: Onboard blue LED (person indicator)
+   - GPIO2/4/5/9/10 remain available for expansion

 4. **Bluetooth Proxy**: The Bluetooth proxy feature is still active and will work alongside the sensors.

+5. **Onboard LED person indicator**: The blue LED on the ESP32-C3-DevKitM-1 (GPIO8) automatically lights when `Path Person Detected` is active, giving you a quick visual confirmation that the sensors are working.

 ## Features